Questions about the MAS Programme

 4. Would I be disadvantaged if I did not do Further Mathematics at A-Level?

-better background, but the main things that matter are each student's readiness to learn, ability to absorb new knowledge, and effort put into the subject.
+The curriculum for our Mathematical Sciences major programme does not assume knowledge of A-Level Further Mathematics.
+Students who have studied A-Level Further Mathematics might have a slightly better background, but the main things that matter are each student's readiness to learn, ability to absorb new knowledge, and effort put into the subject.

 5. How does Mathematical Sciences in the university differ from the Mathematics we learnt in junior college or polytechnic?

 For one thing, you can expect to learn a wide range of new mathematical topics (both pure and applied) which are not covered in pre-university curricula.
 Moreover, Mathematical Sciences at the university level places special emphasis on thinking and reasoning in a logical and rigorous way, and arriving at deep understandings of concepts and proofs (which can include eventually developing one's own concepts and proofs).